 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-helps decrease your risk for falls.
+includes ways to make your home and other areas safer.
+It also includes ways you can move more carefully to prevent a fall.
 As you age, your muscles weaken and your risk for falls increases.
 Your risk also increases if you take medicines that make you sleepy or dizzy.
 You may also be at risk if you have vision or joint problems, have low blood pressure, or are not active.

 Fall prevention tips:

 - Stay active.
 Exercise can help strengthen your muscles and improve your balance.
 Your healthcare provider may recommend water aerobics, walking, or Tai Chi.
 He may also recommend physical therapy to improve your coordination.
 Never start an exercise program without asking your healthcare provider first.

 - Wear shoes that fit well and have soles that grip.
 Wear shoes both inside and outside.
 Use slippers with good grip.
 Avoid shoes with high heels.

 - Use assistive devices as directed.
 Your healthcare provider may suggest that you use a cane or walker to help you keep your balance.
 You may need to have grab bars put in your bathroom near the toilet or in the shower.